Gap Year Resident Advisor

 - Experience working with teenagers and young adults in informal or formal education, preferably in a residential setting.

 - Excellent communication, listening, conflict resolution, community building, and interpersonal skills.

 - Facility with Shabbat songs and rituals and general Jewish knowledge.

 - Familiarity with the laws of kashrut to help maintain the Tivnu kosher kitchens.

 - Flexibility in working hours: evening and weekend hours required, time off during the day will compensate.

 - Strong organizational and administrative skills with ability to fulfill diverse responsibilities and prioritize tasks.
 Strong social media skills.
 Experience with CRM (Salesforce) preferred.

 - Excellent driving record and ability to drive a 15-passenger van.

 - Patience, kindness, and enjoyment in working with people.

-Please email cover letter and resumé to Steve Eisenbach-Budner at Steve@Tivnu.org and Adinah Miller at Adinah@Tivnu.org, with subject line “Resident Advisor and Mentor.”
+Please email cover letter and resumé to Steve Eisenbach-Budner at Steve@Tivnu.org and to Adinah Miller at Adinah@Tivnu.org with subject line “Resident Advisor.”
 Tivnu is an equal opportunity employer.
 Sephardi and Mizrahi Jews, Jews of color, people with disabilities, immigrants, LGBTQIA people, and people who come from working class backgrounds are strongly encouraged to apply.